neurosnap/dcmdb/README.md

 $ mkvirtualenv dcmdb
 ```

-Start working on a virtualevn
+Start working on a virtualenv (after mkvirtualenv it usually loads right into the virt)
 ```
 $ workon dcmdb
 ```